apache/nuttx/configs/samv71-xult/README.txt

      sample code and study of the data sheet, but I have not found the key to solving this.

-     - Could this be a compiler issue????
+     - I need to try this as -O2 optimization as well.

 Serial Console
 ==============